Youth sport is growing rapidly around the world. In America, an estimated 45 million children and adolescents participate in organized sport 1

 School teachers:

-Research in Australia addressing issues of secondary schoolteachers taking on nutrition education has found that many schoolteachers are very busy just teaching the current curriculum and food literacy and lack the time, motivation, self-efficacy and resources to cover this subject as well as they might wish to have.10
+Research in Australia addressing issues of secondary schoolteachers taking on nutrition education has found that many schoolteachers are very busy just teaching the current curriculum and food literacy and lack the time, motivation, self-efficacy and resources to cover this subject as well as they might prefer.
+10

-These teachers already teach general nutrition and health studies at NCEA level (to 15-17 year olds).
-Using a critical thinking approach enables students to see how their food choices affect their well- being with long and short-term consequences.
-Some teachers are also linking up with PE teachers to talk about sports specific nutrition when visiting sports teams are coming to compete.
-Thereby enabling students to instantly relate their learning to themselves as they want to improve their own performance.11
+In NZ, home economics teachers already teach general nutrition and health to 15–17-year-olds.
+They use a critical thinking approach that enables students to see how their food choices affect their well- being with long and short-term consequences.
+Some teachers are also linking up with PE teachers to talk about sports specific nutrition before a competition.
+This enables students to instantly relate their learning to themselves and their own performance.
+11

-Working in Private practice many dietitians also have sports nutrition accreditation and are well equipped to offer help to schools, sports clubs and community groups wanting to set up sports curriculums for their athletes, sports teams or individuals.
-They can also assist athletes privately who may have health issues such as diabetes, weight concerns, gut or allergy issues, disordered eating, nutrient or energy deficiencies.
+Working in Private practice are well equipped to offer help to schools, sports clubs and community groups wanting to set up sports curriculums for their athletes, sports teams, or individuals.

 Parents:

-From day 1 parents are responsible for buying food for their family, taking children to after-school sports practice and stepping in when children become injured or unwell.
-If you feel that you lack general or sports specific nutrition resources remember you can buy (or borrow from your local library) my latest manual on How to Grow an Athlete: From Playground to Podium and if you have real health concerns for your child, then consult a Dietitian for a nutritional assessment and advice.
+From Day 1 parents are responsible for buying food for their family.
+Parents who lack general or sport-specific nutrition resources can use my helpful manual on How to Grow an Athlete: From Playground to Podium.
+For parents with real health concerns for a child, their best bet is to consult a Dietitian for a nutritional assessment and advice.

 Learn more: https://howtogrowanathlete.com